- 7.1 Appointments

 When the Leadership Recruitment and Nomination Committee chair and the Section Nominating Committee chair send the slate to the ACRL office it should be accompanied by letters from the candidates confirming their willingness to place their names on the ballot.
 The slate should also indicate the order for listing the candidates' names on the ballot.
 The LRNC slate is due to the ACRL office by May 15, and the section slate is due in the ACRL office by September 15.

 Biographical information from each candidate is due the third Friday in October.
 Candidates will be e-mailed instructions for submitting their biographical information and statement of concern using the ALA online ballot information form once they have submitted their letter of consent.
 A statement of concern for the ballot is recommended but not required.

 It is the responsibility of the chair to:

-- Schedule meetings at the Midwinter and Annual Conferences.
+- Schedule meetings at ALA Annual Conferences.
 These should be "closed" meetings; ( Note: Section chairs will schedule section meetings.)